 CMS is phasing-in the process of calculating risk scores using diagnoses data from the Risk Adjustment Processing System, or RAPS, to diagnoses data from the Encounter Data System, or EDS.
 The RAPS process requires MA plans to apply a filter logic based on CMS guidelines and only submit diagnoses that satisfy those guidelines.
 For submissions through EDS, CMS requires MA plans to submit all the encounter data and CMS will apply the risk adjustment filtering logic to determine the risk scores.
-For 2018, 15% of the risk score was calculated from claims data submitted through EDS.
-In 2019 and 2020 CMS will increase that percentage to 25% and 50%, respectively.
+For 2019, 25% of the risk score was calculated from claims data submitted through EDS.
+CMS will increase that percentage to 50% in 2020 and has proposed to increase that percentage to 75% in 2021.
 The phase-in from RAPS to EDS could result in different risk scores from each dataset as a result of plan processing issues, CMS processing issues, or filtering logic differences between RAPS and EDS, and could have a material adverse effect on our results of operations, financial position, or cash flows.